yuz120/cse15l-lab-reports/Lab_report_week_2.md

         $ ssh cs15lsp22zz@ieng6.ucsd.edu
 After that, the terminal should look like this:
 ![image](Remotely_Connect.png)
-* Now, the computer is successfully connected.
+* Now, the computer(the client) is successfully connected to the server.

 ### *Part 3*
 ### Trying Some Command